HPC MPI Exercise 3: Hands-On Lab -- Fire!!

 and the burn-probability on the X-axis.
 Don't bother adding titles, legends or axis labels to these charts; they are just to take a quick look at our data.

-Compare your charts to those of two of your classmates.
-How do they compare?
+Consult with your neighbors: Compare your charts to those of two of your classmates.
+How do they compare--are they similar or different?

 The Monte Carlo Pattern

-Start a forest fire the same way two more times for each burn probability, and add those percent-burned and time results to your spreadsheet so that you have six measurements (three percent-burned and three time) for each of the nine burn-probabilities.
+For each of our nine burn probabilities, start a forest fire the same way two more times, and add the resulting percent-burned and time results to your spreadsheet so that you have six measurements (three percent-burned and three time) for each burn-probability.
 We now have the results of three trials of the simulation.

-For each of the nine burn-probabilities in your spreadsheet, use spreadsheet functions to calculate the averages of the three percent-burned and time trials.
+For each of the nine burn-probabilities in your spreadsheet, use your spreadsheet's built-in functions to calculate the averages of the three percent-burned and time trials.
 Then create two new quick charts that plot these averages (Y-axis) against the nine burn-probabilities (X-axis).
 As before, do not bother to beautify these charts with titles, labels, etc.

-1. How do your new charts compare to your first ones?
+1. Consult with your neighbors: How do your new charts compare to your first ones?
 Are they similar or markedly different?

-2. How do your new charts compare to your classmates' new charts?
+2. Consult with your neighbors: How do your new charts compare to your classmates' new charts?
 Are they similar or markedly different?

-The Monte Carlo approach is a higher-level computational pattern that you will be using in this week's homework project.
-Continue to experiment with the forest fire applet using different burn-probabilities.
-When you feel you you have an intuitive understanding of how this model is working, proceed to this week's project.
+Feel free to continue to experiment with the forest fire applet using different burn-probabilities; when you feel you you have an intuitive understanding of how this model is working, proceed to this week's project.

 CS > 374 > Exercise > 03 > Hands-On Lab